An introduction to low carbohydrate management of type 2 diabetes

 He left Bournemouth to take up the role of Director of Policy and Programmes at the International Diabetes Federation in Brussels, which he held for over three years.
-He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and has piloted a similar intervention in Kenya, as well as delivering training for health professionals from across Kenya.
+He has since set up a lifestyle management programme for type 2 diabetes in Bermuda and has piloted similar interventions in Kenya and Democratic Republic of Congo, as well as delivering training for health professionals from many countries.
 He currently works part time at the Poole Diabetes Centre and has a private clinic at London Medical.